Definition

 In classic e-commerce, buyers discover options via search engines, marketplaces, ads, and review sites—then evaluate on merchant pages and complete checkout in a browser or app.
 In agentic commerce, the “front door” is increasingly an AI assistant that can interpret intent, narrow options, and present a short list (or a single recommendation) before the buyer ever visits a website.

-OpenAI has positioned ChatGPT as a place where people “start their shopping” to explore and compare products, with richer visual browsing, side-by-side comparisons, and conversational filtering; OpenAI also describes these experiences as powered by an expanded Agentic Commerce Protocol (ACP) for product discovery.
+OpenAI has positioned ChatGPT as a place where people “start their shopping” to explore and compare products, with richer visual browsing, side-by-side comparisons, and conversational filtering; OpenAI powers these experiences through an expanded Agentic Commerce Protocol (ACP) for product discovery.
 OpenAI (Mar 24, 2026)

 Where UCP fits

 Universal Commerce Protocol (UCP) is an open standard intended to make commerce systems interoperable—so platforms/agents can discover merchant capabilities and execute standardized flows (e.g., checkout, identity linking, order lifecycle) without one-off integrations.
 UCP documentation describes initial core capabilities including Checkout, Identity Linking (OAuth 2.0), and Order management primitives.
-UCP docs UCP GitHub
+UCP GitHub UCP docs

 Why this matters for enterprise buyers (and enterprise sellers)